mozilla/gecko-dev/docs/code-quality/lint/linters/eslint.rst

 I have valid code that is failing the ``no-undef`` rule or can't be parsed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Please do not add this to :searchfox:`.eslintrc-ignores.js <.eslintrc-ignores.js>`.
+* Please do not add this to :searchfox:`eslint-ignores.config.mjs <eslint-ignores.config.mjs>`.
 Generally this can be fixed, if the following tips don't help, please `seek help`_.
 * If you are adding a new test directory, see the :ref:`section above <adding-tests>`